rjorgenson/geeklet-scripts/README.md

 Each commands options can be seen by issuing the -h or --help argument on the command line

 battery.rb  -   shows battery status, intends to fully replace battery meter on status bar
-                * only tested on April 2010 13" MacBook Pro and the 11" MacBook Air
+                tested on OS X versions 10.7-10.9 on various laptop hardware

-calendar.rb -   outputs a calendar in one line (3 actual lines, but not broken up by weeks)
+calendar.rb -   outputs a calendar in a linear and monthly format as opposed to weekly can
-                can display vertically or horizontally
+                be displayed vertically or horizontally with different options to mark the current day

 date.rb     -   this is just a simple script to output the date in various formats
                 was my first ruby geeklet script, just figuring out how to do stuff